dan-osull/PowerShell-Script-Menu-Gui/README.md

 This module uses a CSV file to make a graphical menu of PowerShell scripts.

-It's easy to customise and it launches fast.
+It's easy to customise and fast to launch.

 You can also add Windows programs and files to the menu.